735713038455163/Belly_Button_Biodiversity/README.md

 samples.json

-#Purpose
+# Purpose
 To get started with Plotly to transform data with JavaScript, to retrived external data, JavaScript troblshotting events, Deployment, and Application.

-#Script
+# Script

 Module 12 we completed the following;
 ![Start](https://github.com/735713038455163/Belly_Button_Biodiversity/blob/main/Start.PNG)

+The next step is to complete the following 3 tasks:

-Horizontal
+1. Horizontal
-Bubble
+2. Bubble
-Gauge
+3. Gauge

-#Data Analytics
+# Data Analytics

 Custom DashBoard